TB-500 Tissue Repair Research Guide | PSPeptides

 A 2009 study in the Journal of Molecular and Cellular Cardiology further demonstrated that the peptide reduces cardiomyocyte apoptosis following ischemic events through activation of the Akt survival pathway.
 Researchers reported a 30% reduction in apoptotic cardiomyocytes at 24 hours post-ischemia in treatment groups, along with measurable improvements in left ventricular ejection fraction.
 These outcomes reinforced the potential of this class of actin-regulating compounds in cardiac tissue research.

-How TB-500 Compares to Related Repair Peptides
+How This Peptide Compares to Related Repair Compounds

 Reconstitution